TomLucasakaTGeek/Java-DPP/README.md

 # Java-DPP
-I practice and bring intomaction the concepts I learned in this list of Daily Practice Projects.
+I practice and bring into action the concepts I learned in this list of Daily Practice Projects.